The category, defined

 - $1.94

-- Claude Revenue Per Visitor — highest of any engine, at just 6% of AI volume
+- Claude Revenue Per Visitor on B2B SaaS specifically — its highest-value vertical, at just 6% of AI volume

 Full methodology, sample sizes, and the per-engine breakdown are in the 2026 AI Search Revenue Benchmark and on the research page.